Switzerland Reports First Coronavirus Death - UrduPoint

 More than 95,000 people have been infected and over 3,200 have died worldwide from the virus, which by Thursday had reached some 80 countries and territories.

-To date, Switzerland has registered 58 confirmed cases of COVID-19 since the disease first surfaced in the country on February 25.
+To date, Switzerland has registered 87 confirmed cases of COVID-19 across 17 of the country's 26 cantons since the disease first surfaced in the country on February 25.

+The tiny, neighbouring principality of Liechtenstein has also registered one case of the disease.

-Switzerland on Friday suspended all events with more than 1,000 participants until March 15, notably cancelling the Geneva International Motor Show.
+In a bid to rein in the virus, Switzerland last week suspended all events with more than 1,000 participants until March 15, notably cancelling the Geneva International Motor Show.

+On Thursday, the International Labour Organization said that it had decided to cancel a meeting of its governing body, which had been expected to draw around 500 people from more than 70 countries this month, after conducting a risk assessment.

+The United Nations' European headquarters in Geneva has also closed its doors to visitors and has curbed some activities linked to the Human Rights Council.